andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 However, do keep in mind that I'm speaking as a developer hired to build features.
 For an indie developer or a founder, things might be different.

+---

+Ignoring the hype, I do indeed find the current set of AI tools quite useful in my day to day work.
+Most often I use Claude in the dedicated desktop application and I use it as a sounding board for my ideas.
+I've started using agents more and more in a pair programming format, with the agent being the driver and myself being the navigator.
+I've also noticed that I often end up doing TDD, with the major advantage that now I have much more time for the refactor step in the red-green-refactor cycle.

+Old practices are becoming relevant again in the age of AI.

+However, I can't say I've been ten times more productive.
+There are definitely actions that now are cheaper or faster and in those specific cases I could say I saw a 10x improvement, but there are plenty of cases when I'm just as productive as I was five years ago.
+There are peaks and valleys.